jaimecalderonir/Proyecto-1/README.md

 <h1>Longevity and nutrition: The case of Spain, Japan and the United States.</h1>
 <h2>Introduction</h2>
-<p>This project is part of the Ironhack boothcamp.
-It deals with the relationship between nutrition and longevity, focusing on three different countries on three different continents: We will talk about Spain, Japan and the United States.
+<p>This project is part of the Ironhack boothcamp <a href=https://www.ironhack.com/> https://www.ironhack.com/ </a>.
+We want to explain the relationship between food supply, life expectancy and obesity. </p>
-We will analyse issues such as obesity rates, protein consumption, fat consumption... longevity.</p>
 <p>In this repository, you will find, in total, four documents:</p>
     <ul>
         <li>Python code</li>